Yard Waste Depot

 The City has opened a permanent yard waste depot available to residents daily, free of charge, from spring to the end of fall.
 The four seasonal leaf and yard waste depots are no longer operational.

-The depot is located south of the Fleet Street Landfill with a separate entrance allowing residents to drop off yard waste free of charge without interacting with Landfill operations.
+The depot is located south of the Fleet Street Landfill (map) with a separate entrance allowing residents to drop off yard waste free of charge without interacting with Landfill operations.

-The Yard Waste Depot is open from April 29 to November 3 (weather permitting), seven days a week from 7 a.m. to 7 p.m.
+The Yard Waste Depot is open from April 29 to early November (weather permitting), seven days a week from 7 a.m. to 7 p.m.
 Entry gates close at 6:45 p.m. to allow vehicles to dispose of material and exit by closing time.

 Vehicles with large trailers are encouraged to access the depot site during non-peak hours from Monday to Friday.